 It's no secret that TV sales are in the dumps.
 Part of that is the economy and part is that thanks to the transition to a digital TV standard, most families have purchased a new TV in the not too distant past.
-To get those TV owners to upgrade their sets again, manufacturers are cramming more and more technological wizardry into their products, including Internet connectivity to access additional content and the ability to watch certain programming in 3D.
-Most flagship sets now boast higher-than-high-definition resolutions and some now feature curved screens.
+To get those TV owners to upgrade their sets again, manufacturers are cramming more and more technological wizardry into their products, including Internet connectivity to access additional content.
+Most flagship sets -- and now many mid-grade and even some budget sets -- boast higher-than-high definition 4K resolutions, and some now feature curved screens.
+Some makers continue to offer 3D as well.
 Of course, all of this adds to the bottom line of a TV set, but how much of it adds to the viewing experience?

-Internet-capable TV has great promise, and many reviewers appreciate being able to stream movies and other entertainment from services such as Netflix, Amazon Instant, Hulu Plus, Vudu, Pandora and many more.
-Some companies also offer some type of mobile-phone-like app store, with Samsung's being the most advanced in that respect, according to reviews.
-Many so-called Smart TVs also include at least rudimentary web browsing capabilities, Skype compatibility (sometimes including a built-in webcam), and other bells and whistles.
+Internet-capable TVs are now mainstream, and many reviewers appreciate being able to stream movies and other entertainment from services such as Netflix, Amazon Instant, Hulu Plus, Vudu, Pandora and many more.
+Some companies offer some type of mobile-phone-like app store, while others have turned to third party platforms, including Android and Roku, for content.
+Many Smart TVs also include at least rudimentary web browsing capabilities, Skype compatibility (sometimes including a built-in webcam), and other bells and whistles.

 Entering text, scrolling through menus, and making on-screen selections can be a real pain with a standard remote control, so many higher-end sets come with augmented remotes with full QWERTY keyboards and/or some type of pointing technology to make navigation easier.
 The most advanced sets also incorporate some type of voice or gesture controls, but the success -- and usefulness -- of those varies.
 Built-in Wi-Fi is commonplace in all but the very cheapest streaming-enabled sets, so you don't have to worry about having a nearby wired network connection to access all of the online goodies.